 Everyone here at Basepaws wants to help.
 That's why we've partnered with AdoptAPet.com and will be donating $5 from every Basepaws CatKit sale.
 It's the least we can do.
 We couldn’t be more grateful for your support and are happy to pay it forward.

 We have worked hard to ensure there is minimal interruption to our services while keeping our employees and scientists safe.
-We will do our best to process your samples within our usual time frame (6-9 weeks), but please be advised that due to social distancing measures, we are working at a reduced capacity and, in some cases, samples can be delayed by up to a month.
+We will do our best to process your samples within our usual time frame (6-9 weeks), but please be advised that due to social distancing measures, we are working at a reduced capacity and, in some cases, samples can be delayed by up 1-2 weeks.
 The Basepaws team is taking every necessary precaution in order to stay safe, and we have set up alternative ways to continue processing samples while having to minimize day-to-day laboratory work.
 Since we run our own independent laboratory in Los Angeles, we are able to create a safe environment by managing the flow of people and implementing shorter schedules.
 Our shipping times have not had any impact and our CatKits still ship in 1-3 business days.
 International shipping also continues without issue, at this time.

 Unfortunately, some people are unable to care for their pets right now and many pets are looking for temporary shelter.
 Even though the WHO states our pets are safe from this virus, we are seeing a rapid increase of overwhelmed shelters at full capacity.
 Are you working from home?
 This is a great time to foster or adopt and support your local shelter.
 Now, more than ever, your donations will save innocent lives.

-Avoid leaving your home unless absolutely necessary.
+Avoid leaving your home unless necessary.
 If you need to order cat food or medicine, try to purchase at least 2 weeks of food at a time.
 Many places are still accepting online orders.

 Be diligent in practicing social distancing and limit contact with other people.
 This perhaps is the most important thing you can do to keep yourself and others safe.